rand1l/ssh-bot/README.md

 # Save and reuse passed variables and functions (default: false)
 SSH_SAVE_ENV=true

-# Path to the private key ON YOUR HOST MACHINE (the "warehouse address").
+# Path to the private key ON YOUR HOST MACHINE.
 # This is used by docker-compose to find the key and mount it into the container.
 SSH_PRIVATE_KEY_PATH_HOST=~/.ssh/id_rsa